markgbeckett/jupiter_ace/mpf-i/README.md

 The disassembler and memory-dump utility work as described in the manual, with a couple of exceptions:

-- The entry point for the routines has changed.
-The disassembler is access from address 0x1020 and the memory-dump utility is access from address 0x1324.
+- The entry point for some of the routines has changed.
+The disassembler is access from address 0x1000 and the memory-dump utility is access from address 0x1304.

 - The virtual printer stops every 16 lines (that is, one screenfull) and prompts you to press any key to scroll.

 ![](mpf-2.png "Built-in disassembler")

+You can restore the on-screen instructions by running the clear-screen routine at address 0x0541.

 I have not ported the BASIC programming ROM and so have also not updated the BASIC listing routine in the printer ROM.
 You can call the routine (at address 0x141b) but it will produce nonesense.

 Some of the other routines, documented in the user guide are also available, though are possibly less useful:

-- `PLINE` can be accessed at 0x168E to scroll the virtual printer by two lines
+- `PLINE` can be accessed at 0x1648 to scroll the virtual printer by two lines

-- `PLINEFD` can be accessed at 0x13EC to issue a line feed
+- `PLINEFD` can be accessed at 0x13CC to issue a line feed

-- `MTPPRD` can be accessed at 0x15C7 to print a line of text, but you must first call `PLINEFD` to initialise/ reinitialise the virtual printer immediately before each and every call to `MTPPRD`.
+- `MTPPRD` can be accessed at 0x15AA to print a line of text, but you must first call `PLINEFD` to initialise/ reinitialise the virtual printer immediately before each and every call to `MTPPRD`.
 On exit from `PLINEFD`, the HL register pair will be set to the start address for the printer buffer, which must be passed to `MTPPRD`.
 Failing to initialise the virtual printer will likely crash the MPF-1.

 *Note:* Printer support is only usable on the ROM-based version of the monitor.
 While you can call the various printer routines in the RAM-based version (adding 0x4000 to the relevant call address), there is no way to exit back to the monitor, as this requires a soft reset.